C1 Advertising

 How was society different in the 1950s?

 The 1950s took a huge cultural shift in terms of what the roles of women were.
-Previously in the 1940s during the war effort, women were encouraged to take on the jobs traditionally masculine, like farming, mixing chemicals, engineering etc. After the war in the 1950s, because of the war over and men to get back to their work; women were initially expected to get back into their 'domestic duties' as if the movement in the 1940s never happened, back to cooking, cleaning, serving their singular most important man etc etc...
+Previously in the 1940s during the war effort, women were encouraged to take on the jobs traditionally masculine, like farming, mixing chemicals, engineering, office, management, business and more.
+After the war in the 1950s, because of the war over and men to get back to their work; women were initially expected to get back into their 'domestic duties' as if the movement in the 1940s never happened, back to cooking, cleaning, serving their singular most important man etc etc...

 ___________________________________________________________________________________